joaosoft/dbr/README.md

 * With, With Recursive
 * OnConflict (DoNothing, DoUpdate)
 * Execute
+* UseOnlyRead, UseOnlyWrite (allows to use only read or write connection for the query)

 ## With support for type annotations
 ["-" when is to exclude a field]